pklausler/guitartheory/fourstring.md

 | C-7b5 | C | Eb | Gb | Bb |
 | Cdim7 | C | Eb | Gb | Bbb(A) |

-You'll see other symbols for these chords in some lead sheets are harmony texts;
+You'll see other symbols for these chords in some lead sheets and harmony texts;
 the notation is not as well standardized as it could be.

 ## Four-tone chords on four adjacent strings